show-karma/karma-gap-sdk/readme.md

 export default handler;
 ```

-> Note that `NEXT_GELATO_API_KEY` is not an actualy api key but the env variable name
-> to get from process.env.
-This will not expose the API in the frontend.
-> .env would need a field `NEXT_GELATO_API_KEY=abcdefg123`.
-See [sponsor-handler.ts L63](https://github.com/show-karma/karma-gap-sdk/blob/f2f3f863c8b2b475ca74bd76bb9290a075c12f60/core/utils/gelato/sponsor-handler.ts#L63) for more details.
+> Please note that `NEXT_GELATO_API_KEY` is not an actual API key but the name of the environment variable to retrieve from `process.env`.
+This setup will not expose the API key in the frontend.
+Your `.env` file should contain a field like `NEXT_GELATO_API_KEY=abcdefg123`.
+For more details, refer to [sponsor-handler.ts L63](https://github.com/show-karma/karma-gap-sdk/blob/f2f3f863c8b2b475ca74bd76bb9290a075c12f60/core/utils/gelato/sponsor-handler.ts#L63).

-After the api page placement, set `gelatoOpts.sponsorUrl: '/api/sponsored-txn` and all the transactions from now will be sent through Gelato Relay network.
+## After placing the API page, set `gelatoOpts.sponsorUrl: '/api/sponsored-txn'`, and all transactions will be routed through the Gelato Relay network.

----

 ### External API

-When using an external API to perform gasless transaction, you'll need to create an endpoint with a structure similar to the example below:
+When using an external API to facilitate gasless transactions, you'll need to create an endpoint with a structure similar to the example below:

 ```ts
 // gelato/sponsor-handler.ts